-The introduction of the government's flagship universal credit benefit - a new payment that marks the biggest overhaul of the benefits system since the 1940s - has started and is planned to be complete by the end of 2017.
+The introduction of the government's flagship universal credit payment marks the biggest overhaul of the benefits system since the 1940s.

-There is cross-party support for the theory behind the benefit, but the delivery has been criticised.
+There is cross-party support for the theory behind the benefit, but its delivery has been delayed and criticised.

-So how will the changes eventually affect you, and what can you do to prepare for them?
+So how will the changes eventually affect you?

 What is the idea behind this?

-The overhaul of benefits has been driven by Work and Pensions Secretary Iain Duncan Smith who argues that too many people are trapped on benefits.
+The overhaul of the welfare system has been driven by Mr Duncan Smith, who argues that too many people are trapped on benefits.

-He says the changes are designed to make work pay, instead of people seeing their income drop by moving off benefits and into low-paid work.
+He says the changes are designed to make work pay - instead of people seeing their income drop when they move off benefits and into low-paid work.

 This is supposed to reduce the amount of fraud and error that hits the benefits system amounting to billions of pounds a year.

 Six working-age benefits will be merged into one.